 In 2015, Small Nation purchased a building that had been vacant for five years.
 The purchase price: $19,000.
-Before its decline the building had housed a dance studio, and we originally anticipated attracting another with a simple, updated renovation.
+Before its decline, the building had housed a dance studio, and we originally anticipated attracting another with a simple, updated renovation.
 Dance studios are community-energizing businesses.
-Young people and their parents make weekly stops downtown that create life experiences and memories, deeply rooting their love for the town in which they were raised.
-Every day after their lessons, families grab a meal together, a gift for someone special or some post-ballet ice cream, supporting the other businesses downtown.
+Young people and their parents make weekly stops downtown that create life experiences and memories, deeply rooting their love for the town where they were raised.
+Every day after their lessons, families grab a meal together, a gift for someone special, or some post-ballet ice cream, supporting the other businesses downtown.
 Our original plan was a safe addition to our planned tenant mix on the block, which included specialty retail and a coffee shop in the buildings we had purchased next door.
-A brand new idea that came to us out of the blue changed our plans… and opened the door a completely different way of thinking about how creative development can have a direct affect on the community as a whole.
+A brand new idea that came to us out of the blue changed our plans… and opened the door to a completely different way of thinking about how creative development can directly affect the community as a whole.

-Part of our Hustle Hard Approach includes staying in close communication with our local community.
+Part of our Small Biz Success Blueprint™ includes communicating closely with our local community.
 Before recruiting a business tenant, the possibilities are put through a strategic filter.
-Asking the community for their ideas and input is a crucial part of the Small Nation development process.
-When we reached to the community via social media about the Columbus Avenue block, Dr. Kauffman responded: Had we considered a medical practice downtown?
+Asking the community for their ideas and input is crucial to the Small Nation development process.
+When we reached out to the community via social media about the Columbus Avenue block, Dr. Ryan Kauffman responded: Had we considered a medical practice downtown?
 Of course, we had not.
-It’s just not a typical tenant type for small towns, and the cost for interior buildout might outweigh the potential for return on our investment.
-Normally, we wouldn’t have even considered a physician as a viable candidate for this space.
-But Dr. Kauffman had a new idea for a medical practice business model that changed our minds very quickly.
+It’s just not a typical tenant type for small towns, and the cost of interior buildout might outweigh the potential for a return on our investment.
+Normally, we wouldn’t have considered a physician a viable candidate for this space.
+But Dr. Kauffman had a new idea for a medical practice business model that quickly changed our minds.